Solar System Diorama Printable

 Jupiter

-The largest planet in our solar system, Jupiter, is a gas giant with mesmerizing bands of clouds and a famous Great Red Spot—a massive storm that has been raging for centuries.
+Jupiter, the largest planet in our solar system, is a gas giant with mesmerizing bands of clouds and a famous Great Red Spot—a massive storm that has been raging for centuries.

 Saturn

-Recognized for its stunning ring system, Saturn is another gas giant.
+Saturn is another gas giant recognized for its stunning ring system.
 Its beautiful rings comprise countless icy particles, and the planet is known for its distinctive yellowish hue.

 Uranus

-Uranus is an ice giant with a unique feature—it spins on its side, resulting in extreme seasons that last for several decades.
-It has a bluish-green color due to its atmosphere’s composition.
+Uranus is an ice giant with a unique feature—it spins on its side, resulting in extreme seasons that last several decades.
+Due to its atmosphere’s composition, Uranus is bluish-green.

 Neptune